midnitefox/Nord-Theme-Ports-and-Assets/custom-start-page/readme.md

 - Toggle Developer mode in the top right.

-- Click Load unpacked and select the folder in which your startpage (and the new manifest.json file) is.
+- Click Load unpacked and select the folder in which your html and manifest.json files are located.

 - Your folder will appear as an extension, switch it on if it is off by default.